LIS

 2. The use of medication orders;

-3. The handling of packaged medications brought by individuals from home or other residences;
+3. The handling of packaged medications brought by individuals from outside the facility;

-4. Employees or contractors who are authorized to administer medication and training required for administration of medication;
+4. Training requirements necessary for employees or contractors who are authorized to administer medication; and

-B. Medications shall be administered only by persons who are authorized to do so by state law.
+B. Medications shall be administered only by persons authorized to do so by the Drug Control Act (§ 54.1-3400 et seq. of the Code of Virginia).

-C. Medications shall be administered only to the individuals for whom the medications are prescribed and shall be administered as prescribed.
+C. Medications shall be administered as prescribed and only to the individuals for whom the medications are prescribed.

 D. The provider shall maintain a daily log of all medicines received and refused by each individual.
 This log shall identify the employee or contractor who administered the medication, the name of the medication and dosage administered or refused, and the time the medication was administered or refused.